/fɔːs mæʤɔː/ (n.)

 A magic incantation designed to keep those unpredictable contingencies that the natural world tends to throw at us at bay, allowing us relief from literal obligations as long as they make performance of the contract impossible.

-Force majeure clauses used to catalogue of a horrendous litany floods, hurricanes, trade winds and other amusing vicissitudes, but modern approach is far more utilitarian and, frankly, less fun.
+Force majeure clauses used to catalogue of a horrendous litany floods, hurricanes, Tunguskan explosions and other amusing vicissitudes — amusing to those preparing legal contracts, that is, not those actually suffering them — but modern approach is far more utilitarian and, frankly, less fun.
 We at the JC repeatedly call for a return to the good old days, as you will see from our recommended force majeure clause below.
 Occasionally we sneak it, or at least bits of it, into real contracts.
 If this meagre contribution to the health of the international capital markets, is the JC’s only legacy, he will die a happy man.
 He’s easily pleased about that sort of thing.

 Note well: the concession force majeure offers is time bound: eventually, you must get up, dust yourself off and get on with the business of performing your contract.
 You can’t blame your delinquency on Cyclone Rudolph for ever — unless the obligation suspended itself were time-bound, and has no value by the time the disaster conditions have lifted.
 (If I have rented my room overlooking the Lord Mayor’s Parade for the day to a fellow who wants to watch it, an earthquake that demolishes my room the night before the parade is going to be pretty conclusive).